Montana-Media-Arts/MART341WebDesign/_docs/topic-04/01-snooping/page-02.md

 ## Firefox
 In <a href="https://www.mozilla.org/en-US/firefox/new/" target="_blank">Firefox</a>:
-1. Right click in an empty area of the page.
+1. Right-click in an empty area of the page.
 2. Select “Inspect Element.”

 <img src="../img/firefox-inspect.png" alt="using the inspect code feature in Firefox" title="Inspect Element in Firefox" />